Ismaelfermir/Two-step-classifier/README.md

 ## Usage
 This script is made for running in R with a mutational table as the example.txt file.

 The columns and rows represent genes and samples, respectively.
 1 indicates mutated or translocated gene in the sample and 0 indicates non-mutated or non-translocated gene.
+All the positions of the table/database must be completed with a 1 or a 0.
+If mutational data of any gene is missing, it is recommended to place a 0 in that position.

 ## Reference
 - Pedrosa, L. et al. Proposal and validation of a method to classify genetic subtypes of diffuse large B cell lymphoma.
 Scientific Reports (2020).